Intermodalics/pickit-docs/docs/documentation/picking/collision-prevention.rst

   :scale: 50%
   :align: center

-It is possible to modify a tool's characteristic dimensions, as well as adapt its realtive distance and orientation with respect to an object’s pick point.
+It is possible to modify a tool's characteristic dimensions, as well as adapt its relative distance and orientation with respect to an object’s pick point.
 The image below shows the tool model editor for the **Box-shaped tool**.

 .. image:: /assets/images/Documentation/picking/tool_model_box_ui_22.png